momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 TODO Introduction

-This document specifies how a IPv6 only resolver can perform IPv4 to IPv6 translation {{!RFC6052}} in order to utilize the NAT64 {{!NAT64=RFC6146}} to access a IPv4 only authoritative name server.
+This document specifies how a IPv6 only recursive name server can perform IPv4 to IPv6 translation {{!RFC6052}} in order to utilize the NAT64 {{!NAT64=RFC6146}} to access a IPv4 only authoritative name server.
-This mechanism allows an IPv6-only resolver (i.e., a host with a networking stack that only implements IPv6, a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authorative name server.
+This mechanism allows an IPv6 only recursive name server (i.e., a host with a networking stack that only implements IPv6, or a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authorative name server.